Six Ways to Avoid Being Perceived as an Office Pushover

 • Every so often, just to remind people, steal someone’s assignment and turn it in as your own.
 If anyone protests, tell them to keep quiet, adding either, “if you don’t want trouble” or “if you know what’s good for you.”

-• Every so often say, “If you mess with me, you’re messing with the Monarchs (or the name of some other recognizable motorcycle gang.)”
+• Say this to anyone who crosses you: “If you mess with me, you’re messing with the Monarchs (or the name of some other recognizable motorcycle gang.)”

-• Don’t order starch in your dry-cleaned shirts and make sure everyone knows it.
+• Don’t order starch with your dry-cleaned shirts and make sure everyone knows it.